-While CBD can be found in virtually anything these days (even mascara), it’s most notably used in topical products such as lotions and creams because of its anti-inflammatory properties that are said to relieve body aches.
+While CBD can be found in virtually anything these days (even mascara), it’s most notably used in topical products such as CBD lotion and CBD cream because of its anti-inflammatory properties that are said to relieve body aches.
 As CBD explodes in popularity within the beauty industry, brands are selling more items laden with the powerful ingredient.
 Case in point: Lord Jones, a Los Angeles-based company that has gained a cult following for its offerings like CBD edibles like dark chocolate bars and gumdrops.
 At the time of this writing, they have a little over 44,000 followers on Instagram and counts celebrities such as Amy Schumer, Mandy Moore, and Sarah Paulson Stacy London as fans.
 The Lord Jones High CBD Pain & Wellness Formula Body Lotion ($50), in particular, has been shared all over the internet for being a workhouse for relieving pain.
 In an interview back in January, Olivia Wilde told a reporter how much it helped to relieve her neck tightness during a six-month stint on Broadway.

 Given how powerful it is said to be for reducing pain, I knew I had to try it for this column.
 I’ve been dealing with migraines since I was 17, and I’ve had some terrible neck pain for the past couple of months, so I wanted to see if all the hype was warranted.
 As any chronic pain sufferer will tell you, there’s no shortage of products out there claiming to rid you of your agony or, at the very least, minimize it.
 I’ve tried a lot of them, only to be disappointed by how ineffective they were.
 Although I manage just fine with the painkillers I’ve been prescribed by my doctor, it’s nice having other means of treating it without having to take a pill every time I have a flare up.